Section 2412. Concrete Bridge Decks

 5. When the self propelled finishing machine described in Article 2412.03, D, is required, check the elevation of upper reinforcement using this machine (properly adjusted for finishing) with a suitable attached template adjusted to detect any reinforcement too close to the surface.
 Set the template to a tolerance of minus 1/4 inch (6 mm) to allow clearance of wire ties.

 1. Place concrete deck sections according to the sequence shown in the contract documents or as modified by the Engineer.
+For prestressed concrete beam bridges, beams shall be at least 28 days old before the concrete deck is placed, to allow time for beam creep and camber development to occur.

 2. When cold weather protection is necessary, do not place concrete without the Engineer’s permission.